-If you elect to remain active on either the Priority Waiting List or the Regular Waiting List, please complete the Waiting List Reply Form via the Where Am I in the Process? portal between April 10 and May 1.
+If you elect to remain active on either the Priority Waiting List or the Regular Waiting List, please complete the Waiting List Reply Form and the Waiting List Update Form between April 9 and May 3.
 If space becomes available in the first-year class, we'll first communicate with students on the Priority Waiting List.
 If space still remains after we've communicated with all Priority Waiting List candidates, we'll communicate with students on the Regular Waiting List.

 We encourage students to remain active on either of our Waiting Lists only after having received and reviewed their financial aid offer letters.
 If you’re admitted from the Waiting List, your financial aid offer will become effective immediately.
 Because university resources are limited, decisions regarding either of the Waiting Lists may not be need blind.

 Yes.
 It's important to secure a place at another college or university where you've been offered admission by the relevant deadline.
-We won't know if space is available in the first-year class for students on either of our Waiting Lists until after May 1.
+We won't know if space is available in the first-year class for students on either of our Waiting Lists until after May 3.
 If you're ultimately offered admission from either Waiting List at Carnegie Mellon, you'll likely forfeit the tuition deposit you submitted to the college or university where you previously enrolled.

 If you elect to remain on the Waiting List for more than one academic program within Carnegie Mellon, you'll receive separate admission decisions for each academic program.

-You can remove yourself from either the Priority Waiting List or the Regular Waiting List by logging in to the Where Am I in the Process? portal and changing your Waiting List preference on the Waiting List Reply Form up until May 1.
+You can remove yourself from either the Priority Waiting List or the Regular Waiting List by logging in to the Where Am I in the Process? portal and changing your Waiting List preference on the Waiting List Reply Form up until May 3.